Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 ![RimRamGrepSigsegv]({{"assets/2019-11-30/RimRamGrepSigsegv.png" | absolute_url }} "RimRamGrepSigsegv")

-Now that we have the name of the interesting files, we need to scan all files available in our dump in order to gete the right offset to extract those files :
+Now that we have the name of the interesting files, we need to scan all files available in our dump in order to get the right offset to extract those files :

 ```
 volatility -f yolo2.raw --profile=VistaSP2x64 filescan > filescan.txt